-This section includes conclusions and recommendations from the review of WY 2020 Creek Status and Pesticides & Toxicity Monitoring data that are presented in the preceding chapters of this report.
+This section presents conclusions and recommendations from review of the WY 2021 Creek Status and Pesticides & Toxicity Monitoring data that are presented in the preceding chapters of this report.

-In WY 2020, in compliance with Provisions C.8.d. and C.8.g. of MRP 2.0 and the BASMAA RMC Creek Status and Long-Term Trends Monitoring Plan (BASMAA 2012), SMCWPPP continued to implement a monitoring design that was initiated in WY 2012.
+In WY 2021, in compliance with Provisions C.8.d. and C.8.g. of MRP 2.0 and the BASMAA RMC Creek Status and Long-Term Trends Monitoring Plan (BASMAA 2012), SMCWPPP continued to implement a monitoring design that was initiated in WY 2012.
 The strategy includes a regional ambient/probabilistic bioassessment monitoring component and a component based on local targeted monitoring for general water quality parameters and pesticides/toxicity.
-The combination of these monitoring designs allows each individual RMC participating program (including SMCWPPP) to assess the status of Beneficial Uses in local creeks within its jurisdictional area, while also contributing data to eventually answer management questions at the regional scale (e.g., differences between aquatic life condition in urban and non-urban creeks).
+The combination of these monitoring designs allows each individual RMC participating program (including SMCWPPP) to assess the status of beneficial uses in local creeks within its jurisdictional area, while also contributing data to help address management questions at the regional scale (e.g., differences between aquatic life condition in urban and non-urban creeks).

-Conclusions from Creek Status and Pesticides & Toxicity Monitoring conducted during WY 2020 in San Mateo County are based on the management questions from the MRP presented in Section 1.0 of this report:
+Conclusions from Creek Status and Pesticides & Toxicity Monitoring conducted during WY 2021 in San Mateo County are based on the management questions from the MRP presented in Section 1.0 of this report: